alpatania/TopTSA/README.md

 # References
+Lately it has come more evident that there is a fast growing community of researchers working with topological tools in dynamical systems, signal theory and time series analysis.
+This is and attempt to put together resources in this field as i go through them.

 ## Perea J.A.
 (2018) [Topological Time Series Analysis](https://arxiv.org/pdf/1812.05143.pdf)
 This paper is a short review to the way TDA, and in particular persistent homology, has been used for time series analysis.